 Sometimes people wonder what it would be like to visit a therapist for the first time.
 I have found that people often feel more at ease when they have a little information.
 Here’s a basic outline of what is likely to happen if you schedule a consultation with me:

 You are welcome to contact me via phone or email to schedule our first appointment.
 I will let you know whether or not I am able to accept new clients at that time.
 If I can’t, I can help you find another therapist to work with.
+Our appointment will be considered a consultation: a “trial” to see whether it would seem like a good fit for us to work together.
+I would not be considered to be your therapist unless we both agree to that, at the end of our appointment.

 My intake documents ask for information like your name, address, phone number, etc. I also ask you to provide basic information about your family, life history and physical/mental health history.
 All of the information you provide to me is confidential and can only be disclosed under certain circumstances (which are outlined in the privacy documents I will also provide to you).
 Some examples of those circumstances include: Child abuse (of a child who is currently under age 18), elder abuse, abuse of a disabled person, danger to yourself or others, subpoena or court order, and/or a release of information signed by you.